Skip to main content

 Live in care for dementia

-When you or a loved one have received a dementia diagnosis, it can be a difficult time for you all.
+When you or a loved one has received a dementia diagnosis, it can be a difficult time for you all.
 You probably have lots of questions and are perhaps unsure whether you’ll be able to stay living in your beloved home.
-With live-in dementia care from Helping Hands, you can rest assured that you’ll never have to leave the comfort and familiarity of your own home in order to get the right care.
+With live-in dementia care from Helping Hands, you can rest assured that you’ll never have to leave the comfort and familiarity of your own home in order to receive the appropriate care.

 Whether you need 24-hour care whilst you are in the latter stages of Alzheimer’s, or you want extra peace of mind that someone will be there to help you go about your daily activities – live-in care allows you to have the freedom and flexibility of always having someone on hand throughout the day and night, should you need them.